anishathalye/git-remote-dropbox/README.md

 bug report, or patch?
 Great!
 See [CONTRIBUTING.md](CONTRIBUTING.md) for information on what you can do about that.

-## Packaging

-1. Update version information.
-2. Build the package using `python setup.py sdist bdist_wheel`.
-3. Sign and upload the package using `twine upload -s dist/*`.

 ## License

 Copyright (c) 2015-2020 Anish Athalye.
 Released under the MIT License.
 See